-Saint Wenceslas Statue, Prague
+Saint Wenceslas Statue

-Czech name: Václavské náměstí
+Tschechischer Name: Václavské náměstí

 Prague, the capital of the Czech Republic, is noted for being one of the most beautiful cities in Europe.
 Founded over one thousand years ago, history, legends, and fairytales hover around every street corner and building.
 Many of those stories involve Saint Wenceslas, the patron saint of the Czechs.
 Statue of Saint Wenceslas (pomník svatého václava in Czech) is a popular tourist attraction site in Prague.